Montandalar/advtrains/advtrains_luaautomation/README.txt

 digiline_send(channel, message)
 Make this active component send a digiline message on the specified channel.
 Not available in init code!

+-- The next 4 functions are available when advtrains_interlocking is enabled: --

+can_set_route(pos, route_name)
+Returns whether it is possible to set the route designated by route_name from the signal at pos.

+set_route(pos, route_name)
+Requests the given route from the signal at pos.
+Has the same effect as clicking "Set Route" in the signalling dialog.

+cancel_route(pos)
+Cancels the route that is set from the signal at pos.
+Has the same effect as clicking "Cancel Route" in the signalling dialog.

+get_aspect(pos)
+Returns the signal aspect of the signal at pos.
+A signal aspect has the following format: aspect = {
+	main = { -- the next track section in line.
+Shows blocked for shunt routes free = <boolean>,
+		speed = <int km/h>,
+	},
+	shunt = { -- whether a "shunting allowed" aspect should be shown free = <boolean>,
+	}
+	dst = { -- the aspect of the next main signal on (at end of) route free = <boolean>,
+		speed = <int km/h>,
+	}
+	info = {
+		call_on = <boolean>, -- Call-on route, expect train in track ahead dead_end = <boolean>, -- Route ends on a dead end (e.g. bumper)
+	}
+}
+As of August 2018, only the aspect.main.free field is ever used by the interlocking system.

 ## Components and events